bingeli1212/nitrile-preview/doc/DOC-diagram.md

   surface.
 It is currently being used by 'edge' command to set the length of the looped edge beyond the node surface.

-+ config aber <number>
++ config abr <number>

-  The 'aber' configuration parameter specifies the aberration from the norm.
+  The 'abr' configuration parameter specifies the aberration from the norm.
+  It is a number that is the number of degrees.
-  It is currently being used by the 'edge' command to allow for drawing a Bezier curve between the two points instead of the straight line.
+  It is currently being used by the 'edge' command to turn a straight line into a Bezier curve, in which case this number represents an angle that is aberration from the straight line.

++ config shift <number>

+  The 'shift' configuration parameter specifies the distance in grid unit.
+  It is currently used by the 'edge' command to shift the label away from the center of the edge.